Saralea Stewart

 Training, qualifications & experience

-I have a first class BA (Hons) Degree in Person Centred Counselling awarded from the University of East Anglia and the University of Essex.
-I have a BETEC Diploma in Counselling skills from Great Yarmouth College, and am a registered Member of British Association in Counselling and Psychotherapy (BACP) working towards accreditation.
+I have a first-class BA (Hons) Degree in Person Centred Counselling awarded from the University of East Anglia and the University of Essex.
+I have a BETEC Diploma in Counselling Skills from Great Yarmouth College and am a registered Member of the British Association in Counselling and Psychotherapy (BACP) working towards accreditation.
 I regularly participate in further training to enhance my practice and skills.

 My experience:

-I have experience of counselling within organisations such as IAPT working with NHS referrals, Centre 33 (Young people), and Access Community Trust (Housing needs).
+I have experience in counselling within organisations such as IAPT working with NHS referrals, Centre 33 (Young people), and Access Community Trust (Housing needs).
 I spent time working as an addictions counsellor for Open Road (Drugs and Alcohol), and as a trainee tutor for the Access to Counselling Course at Great Yarmouth College.
-I have also gained 8 years experience working in colleges in and around Cambridge and currently still offering counselling to students across Cambridgeshire.
+I have also gained 8 years of experience working in colleges in and around Cambridge and currently still offering counselling to students across Cambridgeshire.
+I have also gained training and a great deal of experience working with members of the LGBTQIA+ community.

 Member organisations